yardencsGitHub/yardencsGitHub.github.io/_pages/research.md

 <div style="text-align: justify">
 <p>My research in systems neuroscience aims to understand how neurons cooperate in a massively interconnected network to generate high-level cognitive functions.
 Keeping the mind-body problem in mind, I believe that an answer to this question entails creating a mechanistic understanding of how from unreliable spiking neurons, connected with plastic synapses, emerge stable structures that support reliable functionality.</p>

 <p>To dissect these basic mechanisms, my main approach is to use rich behavior repertoires to gain access to and create simpler representations of key elements in activity of neuronal ensembles.
-This may seem paradoxical but, put simply, in taking a complex data set or problem and projecting it onto many dimensions it is often much simpler to untangle separate components and identify relevant patterns.
+Purposely-using complex behavior may seem paradoxical but, put simply, in taking an elaborate data set or problem and projecting it onto many dimensions it is often much simpler to untangle separate components and identify relevant patterns.
 In fact, this principle underlies the success of deep artificial neural network algorithms and leading hypotheses about the function of the neocortex.</p>

 <p>Another tenent I hold dear is the role of time as a key variable ("well duh" says the ethologist).
 Often, neural systems are treated as (pseudo) static - frozen computing machines.
 Such approach, in effect, flattens the dynamic nature of the brain and makes many processes, different learning algorithms for example, become indiscriminable.
 In all my experiments, the time and sequence components of behavior serve as strong constraints on potential theories that could explain my results.</p>
 </div>